anito/v4.bretl/wp-content/plugins/kleinanzeigen/readme.txt

 e.g.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload `kleinanzeigen.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates